Duncan Robinson NBA Preview vs. the Bulls

 Duncan Robinson Insights vs. the Bulls

+- This season, Robinson has made 5.3 field goals per game, which accounts for 12.1% of his team's total makes.

-- Robinson is averaging 7.1 three-point field goal attempts per game this season, which is 19.9% of his team's shots from beyond the arc.
+- Robinson is averaging 7.1 three-point field goal attempts per game this season, which is 19.8% of his team's tries from beyond the arc.

-- The Heat rank 14th in possessions per game with 99.6.
-His opponents, the Bulls, have one of the fastest tempos, ranking sixth with 99.7 possessions per contest.
+- Robinson's opponents, the Bulls, have one of the fastest offensive tempos, ranking fourth, averaging 99.7 possessions per game, while his Heat average 99.6 per game, which ranks 14th among NBA teams.

-- On defense, the Bulls have conceded 113.4 points per game, which is 16th-best in the league.
+- Defensively, the Bulls are ranked 12th in the NBA, conceding 113.5 points per game.

-- On the boards, the Bulls are ranked 26th in the league, allowing 45.8 rebounds per game.
+- The Bulls are the 25th-ranked team in the NBA, conceding 45.6 rebounds per game.

-- In terms of assists, the Bulls are ranked 27th in the league, giving up 27.9 per game.
+- Conceding 27.8 assists per game, the Bulls are the 26th-ranked squad in the NBA.

-- Looking at 3-pointers, the Bulls are last in the league, conceding 14.6 makes per contest.
+- The Bulls are the worst team in the NBA at allowing threes, giving up 14.6 made 3-pointers per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!